Menelik II: Succession

-Conquest of neighboring states and defeat of the Italians
+Conquest of neighboring states and the defeat of the Italians

-Invasions
+Conquests

-Menelik II is argued to be the founder of modern Ethiopia.
-Before Menelik's colonial conquests, Ethiopia and Adal Sultanate had been devastated by numerous wars, the most recent of which was fought in the 16th century.
+Menelik is argued to be the founder of modern Ethiopia.
+Before Menelik's colonial conquests, Ethiopia and the Adal Sultanate had been devastated by numerous wars, the most recent of which was fought in the 16th century.
 In the intervening period, military tactics had not changed much.
-In the 16th century, the Portuguese Bermudes documented depopulation and widespread atrocities against civilians and combatants (including torture, mass killings and large scale slavery) during several successive Gadaa conquests led by Aba Gedas of territories located north of Genale river (Bali, Amhara, Gafat, Damot, Adal.
-Warfare in the region essentially involved acquiring cattle and slaves, winning additional territories, gaining control over trade routes and carrying out ritual requirements or securing trophies to prove masculinity.
+In the 16th century, the Portuguese Bermudes documented depopulation and widespread atrocities against civilians and combatants (including torture, mass killings, and large-scale slavery) during several successive Gadaa conquests led by Aba Gedas of territories located north of Genale river (Bali, Amhara, Gafat, Damot, Adal).
+Warfare in the region essentially involved acquiring cattle and slaves, winning additional territories, gaining control over trade routes, carrying out ritual requirements, or securing trophies to prove masculinity.

-Menelik’s clemency to Ras Mengesha Yohannes, whom he made hereditary Prince of his native Tigray, was ill repaid by a long series of revolts.
+Menelik's clemency to Ras Mengesha Yohannes, whom he made hereditary prince of his native Tigray, was ill-repaid by a long series of revolts.
 In 1898, Menelik crushed a rebellion by Ras Mengesha Yohannes (who died in 1906).
 After this, Menelik directed his efforts to the consolidation of his authority, and to a degree, to the opening up of his country to outside influences.
-League of Nations in 1935 reported that after the invasion of Menelik's forces into non Abyssinian lands of Somalis, Harari, Oromo, Sidama, Shanqella etc., the inhabitants were enslaved and heavily taxed by the gebbar system leading to depopulation.
+The League of Nations in 1920 reported that after the invasion of Menelik's forces into non-Abyssinian lands of Somalis, Harari, Oromo, Sidama, Shanqella, etc., the inhabitants were enslaved and heavily taxed by the Gabbar system leading to depopulation.

 Menelik brought together many of the northern territories through political consensus.
 The exception was Gojjam, which offered tribute to the Shewan Kingdom following its defeat at the Battle of Embabo.
 Most of the western and central territories like Jimma, Welega Province and Chebo surrendered to Menelik's invading forces with no resistance.
-Native armed soldiers of Ras Gobana Dacche, Ras Mikael Ali, Habtegyorgis Dinegde, Balcha Aba Nefso and were allied to Menelik's Shewan army which campaigned to the south to incorporate more territories.
+Native armed soldiers of Ras Gobana Dacche, Ras Mikael Ali, Habtegyorgis Dinegde, Balcha Aba Nefso were allied to Menelik's Shewan army which campaigned to the south to incorporate more territories.